datatrail-jhu/07_dataviz/manuscript/02_ggplot2.md

 Now, we have eight different plots, one for each level of clarity, where we can see the relationship between diamond carats and price.

-You'll note here we've otped to specify that we want 2 rows of subplots (`nrow = 2`).
+You'll note here we've opted to specify that we want 2 rows of subplots (`nrow = 2`).
 You can play around with the number of rows you want in your output to customize how your output plot appears.

 ### Geoms